Online Resource Allocation with Cancellations: Introduction

+To complement our results, in \Cref{sec:single-lossless-rounding}, we develop a correlated rounding technique that allows us to round this fractional online algorithm---and, more generally, \emph{any} fractional online algorithm---into an online randomized integral algorithm without any loss in expected performance.
+This second reduction results in a new primal-dual-based randomized integral online algorithm for the single-resource buyback problem.}

-\paragraph{Primal-dual for matching environment: the general exponential penalty functions.} Building on the insights from our previous investigation and its resulting characterization, we propose a family of primal-dual online algorithms.
-We first introduce our algorithm in the single-resource environment and show it satisfies the above mentioned invariants (almost by construction).
-We then consider its natural extension to the matching environment and develop a direct primal-dual analysis for its competitive ratio.
-At a high level, our algorithm maintains a dual assignment $\beta_j$ for each offline node $j$, fractionally allocates the arriving online node to the offline node with the maximum edge-weight minus the dual assignment (following the complementary slackness of the LP), and greedily recalls the smallest edge-weight assigned to this offline node by paying the buyback cost.
-The main remaining algorithmic construct is how dual assignments are updated (and what information is needed for this update).
+\paragraph{Primal-dual for matching environment: the general exponential penalty functions.} Turning to the matching environment and building on the insights from our previous investigation, we consider a natural extension of our primal-dual algorithm to the matching environment.
+This algorithm relies on the natural LP for maximum edge-weighted matching, \emph{ignoring} the buyback cost.
+Using this LP, we develop a direct primal-dual analysis for the competitive ratio of our algorithm.
+At a high level, similar to the single-resource setting, our algorithm maintains a dual assignment $\beta_j$ for each offline node $j$.
+It then (continuously and fractionally) allocates the arriving online node to the offline node with the maximum edge weight minus the dual assignment (following the complementary slackness conditions of the LP), and greedily discards the smallest edge weight assigned to this offline node by paying the buyback cost.
+The key remaining aspect of the algorithm is determining how to update the dual assignments and what information is required for this update.

-There are two key technical ingredients in the way we update the dual variables.
-First, we use allocation distributions of each offline node (in particular, their quantile functions).
-This information helps us to capture an ``importance score'' (i.e., the dual assignment) for each offline node via their entire state of allocation (and not via any other compressed statistics such as total allocated weight).
-Second, we use a parametric family of \emph{general exponential penalty functions}:
+\revcolor{There are two key technical components in the way we update the dual variables.
+First, we use the allocation distributions of each offline node---particularly their quantile functions---in exactly the same form as used in the single-resource environment.
+Intuitively, we employ a penalty function to summarize the information in the allocation distribution of each offline node by proper integrations (see the exact formula for the dual assignment $\beta_j$ in our algorithms, \Cref{alg:primal dual matching} and \Cref{alg:opt deterministic matching}).
+This summarized information allows us to capture an ``importance score" (the dual assignment) for each offline node based on its complete allocation state, rather than relying solely on partial states such as the total allocated weight.
+Second, we crucially use a parametric family of \emph{general exponential penalty functions} of the form: